jaseempaloth/algokit-basic_calculator--Algorand/README.md

-# Playground
+# Basic Calculator Smart Contract on Algorand Blockchain

-This project has been generated using AlgoKit to help you quickly get started with a basic playground for experimenting with Beaker smart contracts against a [LocalNet](https://github.com/algorandfoundation/algokit-cli/blob/main/docs/features/localnet.md) network.
+This project has been generated using AlgoKit.

 See below for default getting started instructions.